ddnne/notes/Finance/FinancialAnalysis/ROA.md

 \end{align}
 $$

 From this result, if the ROA is positive, then the ROA increases when the shareholders' equity decreases, like in the buyback case.
-However, in general, the NetIncome is changed because of spending the money to buy back stocks in the future.
+However, in general, the net income changes because of spending money to buy back stocks in the future.
 Therefore, we must consider the change's effect on the related parameters.